 Less competition for hosting resources means less time for the customer to wait for your site to load.
 With the increased speed of the internet, patience is no longer a virtue, but a liability and the average web surfer will wait about 5 seconds for a page to load before they move on.
 This can cost you tons of traffic.

 Bottom line, and we mean that literally and in reference to your company finances, web hosting is one of those things you don’t scrimp on.
-Pay for the best hosting service you can budget in.
-Its a business expense, so it is tax-deductible, so you’re going to get it on the back end anyway.
+Pay for the best hosting service you can fit in your budget.
+It’s a business expense, so it is tax-deductible, so you’re going to get it on the back end anyway.

 5. Be proactive, not reactive – DON’T wait until disaster strikes.